-Study abroad in Shanghai to get new perspective on the rapidly changing world markets and international trade environment.
-The opportunity to observe business policies and administrative practice in this global commercial center is unparalleled.
+Prepare for your first job interview with stories from study abroad in China.
+Your experiences in Shanghai will offer new perspective on the rapidly changing world market and international trade environment.
+The opportunity to observe business practices and administrative policies in this global commercial center is unparalleled.

-If your interests are in the social sciences with a particular focus on economics, management, international studies, business (business administration, political economy, development economics, global studies), the Fudan University spring term is perfect for you.
-Shanghai provides a vibrant commercial and cosmopolitan hub for your studies, with opportunities for students to engage locally through internships or service learning.
+If your interests are in the social sciences with a particular focus on economics, management, international studies, or business (business administration, political economy, development economics, global studies), the Fudan University spring term is perfect for you.

 - Enroll in courses taught by local and international faculty,

-- develop a deeper understanding of topics related to your UC major and future career interests through an internship.
+- Develop a deeper understanding of topics related to your UC major

 Students attend classes with international and/or host country students.